Endonym and exonym: Translated exonyms

 An example of a translated exonym is the name for the Netherlands (Nederland in Dutch) used, respectively, in German (Niederlande), French (Pays-Bas), Italian (Paesi Bassi), Spanish (Países Bajos), Irish (An Ísiltír), Portuguese (Países Baixos), Romanian (Țările de Jos) and Czech (Nizozemsko), all of which mean "Low Countries".
-However, the endonym Nederland is singular, while all the aforementioned translations except Irish and Czech are plural.
+However, the endonym Nederland is singular, while all the aforementioned translations except Irish and Czech are plural (the french translation being the same in singular and plural).

 Native and borrowed exonyms

 Exonyms can also be divided into native and borrowed, e.g., from a third language.
 For example, the Slovene exonyms Dunaj (Vienna) and Benetke (Venice) are native, but the Avar name of Paris, Париж (Parizh) is borrowed from Russian Париж (Parizh), which comes from Polish Paryż, which comes from Italian Parigi.

 A substantial proportion of English-language exonyms for places in continental Europe are borrowed (or adapted) from French; for example: